-Students will be placed on the Dean's List if they have earned a grade point average of 3.25 or above on a minimum academic load of twelve (12) semester hours or more during fall or spring, nine (9) or more during summer, provided they have no grade of D or below (includes F, I, or X).
-Courses taken for pass-fail credit (P or N grades) will not be used in computing the minimum academic load or grade point average.
+Students will be placed on the Dean's List if they have earned a grade point average of 3.25 or above on a minimum academic load of twelve (12) semester hours or more during fall or spring, nine (9) or more during summer, provided they have no grade of D or below (includes F or I).
+Courses taken for pass-fail credit will not be used in computing the minimum academic load.